srimukhi/myRetail/README.md

 •	I have provided two runnable jar files, one for Database setup and one for the main Application that performs REST services
 •	We should make sure that MongoDB runs on the background whenever we are making a connection to it via our application.
 •	Now, run the DbSeeder-0.0.1—SNAPSHOT.jar in the command prompt in the following way,
   -	Navigate to the folder where the DbSeeder jar file is downloaded on your system and pass the command: java –jar DbSeeder-0.0.1-SNAPSHOT.jar
--	By doing this, Spring Boot fires and the connection to the MongoDB opens and the project runs where the REST API services are developed.
+  -	By doing this, Spring Boot fires and the connection to the MongoDB opens and the project runs where the REST API services are d       developed.
   -	To verify, open the data store through Robomongo, and see if there is a data store named MyRetailDb.
 Also, check if the collection      price has values in it.
   -	Now close the connection by entering Ctrl+C in command prompt
 •	Now, run the MyRetailApplication-0.0.1-SNAPSHOT jar in the prompt in the following way,
   -	Navigate to the folder where the MyRetailApplication jar file is downloaded and pass the command: java –jar MyRetailApplication-0.0.1-SNAPSHOT.jar
   -	By doing this,  Spring Boot fires and the connection to MongoDB opens.
   -	Now open Postman and pass the URL: For eg: localhost:8080/products/13860428, and select GET from the dropdown, now you will be able   to see the result in JSON format that has id, name and current_price object
   -	For PUT request, we provide the same URL used for making GET request : “localhost:8080/products/13860428” and select PUT from         dropdown.
   -	Go to Body->raw, select JSON and change the value of the price value.
   -	In order to verify the updated price in the local data store, we make a request in the data store and see that the price value is     changed.
   -	We can also verify it by making a GET request for the same id on Postman